hex37/SecondCity/README.md

 **[How to compile in VSCode and other build options](tools/build/README.md).**

+If you'd like to contribute to this codebase, consider uncommenting line 1 @ \_maps_basemap.dm for faster initialization.

 ## Getting started

 For contribution guidelines refer to the [Guides for Contributors](.github/CONTRIBUTING.md).